joshkauffman/eosio.forum/types.md

 Yes/No/Abstain Poll
 -----------

-`poll_yna` should be used for any polling that uses only Yes/No/Abstain responses, and is not used for voting on actionable things.
+`poll-yna-v1` should be used for any polling that uses only Yes/No/Abstain responses, and is not used for voting on actionable things.
 Only for polling sentiment.
 The available responses are always `0`:`No`,`1`:`Yes`,`2`:`Abstain` All UIs should display the voting buttons along with their value e.g. "0 - No"